Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: System and Attack Models

-On the other hand, if there does not exist such a nonblocking $S_a$ but instead there exists a supervisor $S_a$ such that $\mlang(S_a/G_a) \neq \emptyset$ and $\prefix{\mlang(S_a/G_a)} \subset\lang(S_a/G_a)$, then we say that such an $S_a$ achieves a \textsc{There-exists} attack, because in that case the controlled system (under the actions of the attacker) $S_a/G_a$ will contain deadlocks and/or livelocks (i.e., the system under attack is blocking in the terminnology of SCT); this prohibits the attacker from always being able to eventually win.
+If there exists a supervisor $S_a$ not satisfying the condition in \cref{defn:attack} but $\lang(S_a/G_a) \cap K \neq \varnothing$, then we say that such an $S_a$ achieves a \textsc{There-exists} attack, because in that case the controlled system (under the actions of the attacker) $S_a/G_a$ will contain deadlocks and/or livelocks (i.e., the system under attack is blocking in the terminology of SCT); this prohibits the attacker from always being able to eventually win.
 Still, the nonemptyness of $\mlang(S_a/G_a)$ means that the attacker can sometimes win.
 This is how \textsc{There-exists} attacks are defined in this paper.